 Many students find great internships by contacting an organization instead of looking for a posting.
 These are lists of local organizations sorted by field. (i.e. Environment, Legal, Public Health, Arts, etc.).
 Great resource!

 Primarily national and international programs that provide great internship placements and support, but most require a fee, tuition, and/or significant expenses for travel.

 Collections of past internships held by Macalester students, organized by academic department.
 Good for brainstorming options you may wish to consider yourself.
-Check out what you can do with your major and LACN's spotlight on careers for more brainstorming ideas.
+Check out what you can do with your major for more brainstorming ideas.

 - Do a keyword search for internship positions and/or organizations/companies you are interested in.
 Enter search criteria such as “Internship, healthcare, Minnesota” and see if you find specific internship programs and positions.

 - Don’t just look for postings.
 Also search for organizations engaged in work you want to do by reading blogs, articles, websites, etc. ID interesting organizations and contact them to see if you can contribute to their cause through an internship.